 How to Use It

 Like other spot-faders, it's a good idea to look for this in a serum, which will be more concentrated and contain higher amounts of the ingredient.
 Per the point about it being potentially irritating, be sure to follow exact product directions when it comes to how often and when to use it.
 And, while it should go without saying, be extra diligent about sun protection and daily SPF when using licorice extract (or any ingredient targeting hyperpigmentation).
-Sun exposure will counteract and thwart any of your skin-brightening efforts.
+Sun exposure may counteract and thwart any of your skin-brightening efforts.

 The Best Products With Licorice Extract

 As anyone who has ever dealt with a massive, stubborn pimple (AKA everyone) will tell you, even once the culprit itself is gone, it can leave behind a lingering reminder in the form of a pesky new dark mark.
-(The technical term for this is post-inflammatory hyperpigmentation.)
-Enter the beauty of this treatment, which packs both ingredients to knock out current blemishes, such as salicylic acid, as well as ingredients to ward off any accompanying spots, such as licorice extract and glycolic acid.
+(The technical term for this is post-inflammatory hyperpigmentation).
+Enter the beauty of this treatment, which packs both ingredients meant to knock out current blemishes, such as salicylic acid, as well as ingredients meant to ward off any accompanying spots, such as licorice extract and glycolic acid.

 Naturals for the win.
 “This product contains two other plant-based, skin-brightening agents—Gigawhite and a natural hydroquinone alternative derived from the African potato and tara tree—in addition to the licorice root extract,” says Chwalek.
 Couple that with the addition of antioxidants such as vitamins C and E, and Coenzyme Q10, and you have a recipe for a more even and radiant complexion.
-Also nice: You can use it on its own, or mix a few drops into a mask for added brightening benefits.
+You can also use it on its own, or mix a few drops into a mask for added brightening benefits.